 Dr. Phipps is a soft tissue specialist that is an expert at diagnosis and treatment of elbow pain.
 See some elbow pain treatment and tips* below to help make your elbow pain go away and stay away!

 1. If you are experiencing pain in your elbow, it is important to start with an accurate diagnosis from a soft tissue specialist.

 Two of the most common causes of elbow pain are adhesion and tendon degeneration:

 - Adhesions are the most common cause of pain and stiffness in the elbow and they form from overuse.
 Learn more about adhesion here.

-- Manage your load.
-It may be necessary to temporarily reduce the activities that make your elbow hurt.
+- You may need to temporarily reduce activities that make your elbow hurt.
 Therefore, reducing the stress on the muscle.
-This needs to be done in conjunction with soft tissue treatment to the muscles and tendons otherwise your pain will likely come back.
+This needs to be done in conjunction with soft tissue treatment to the muscles and tendons otherwise it is likely your pain will come back.

-The earlier you receive the correct treatment for elbow pain the faster you can get back to living a pain free life.
+The earlier you receive the correct treatment for elbow pain, the faster you can get back to living a pain free life.
 Dr. Phipps is a soft tissue specialist and has special training in the diagnosis and treatment of elbow pain and tennis elbow.
 Sign up for a 1-on-1 consultation today!

 *Please note that every patient is different.
 The content and tips displayed on this page are for educational purposes only, and do not substitute for medical advice.
 Please consult with a medical or healthcare provider, such as Dr. Phipps, for specific diagnosis and treatment advice.